-HansaWorld Enterprise will use the information in these fields to identify the originating telephone numbers of each incoming call made to each Asterisk server.
-After identification, it will use the Normalized Phone Numbers setting (step ii below) to attempt to match the telephone number to a record in the Contact register, and to open an Activity for that Contact.
+Enterprise by HansaWorld will use the information in these fields to identify the originating telephone numbers of each incoming call made to each Asterisk server.
+After identification, it will use the Normalized Phone Numbers setting (step iii below) to attempt to match the telephone number to a record in the Contact register, and to open an Activity for that Contact.

+International Dial Prefix

-- Intl.
-Dial Prefix Specify the international dialling code that must be dialled from the country where the Asterisk server is located.
-In Europe, this will be 00. - Country Code Specify the country code of the country where the Asterisk server is located.
+Specify the international dialling code that must be dialled from the country where the Asterisk server is located.
+In Europe, this will be 00.

+Country Code

+Specify the country code of the country where the Asterisk server is located.
 For example, if the Asterisk server is located in the UK, this will be 44.

-- Def.
-Area Code Specify the local area code of the area where the Asterisk server is located.
+Default Area Code Specify the local area code of the area where the Asterisk server is located.
 This is only required in countries where you do not need to dial the area code when you are calling numbers in the same area.
-This is the case in the UK and Sweden. - Skip Digit If the Asterisk server is located in a country where the first digit of telephone numbers is not dialled by incoming international callers, specify that digit here.
-For example, if the Asterisk server is located in the UK, this will be 0.
+This is the case in the UK and Sweden.